yassineerraji/Supervised-Learning-Algorithms/README.md

 	•	Implementing Random Forest for classification tasks
 	•	Feature importance visualization and decision boundary plotting
 	•	Model evaluation using confusion matrix and ROC curve

+📊 Datasets

+All the datasets used are either synthetic or come from standard libraries like Scikit-learn.
+If additional external datasets are required, their sources are clearly mentioned within the notebooks.